iot-unimore/verse/docs/audacity_howto.md

 There are also 8 receivers (one listener with eight receivers, meaning 4 pairs of microphones).

 The details of how the receivers are placed and how the sources move in space are described by the scene definition file, in this case the file: "001301_dynamic_multivoice_0_1_1.yaml".

+For each receiver the desciptor indicates the number of channels (2) and the track number which will be useful for Audacity visualization.

+Note that this track number is the same you get by using the command line tools "play_scene.py" with the "-l" option (listing tracks)

+## Loading in Audacity
 The syntax for "scene" is explained in [scene_syntax_howto](docs/scene_syntax_howto.md).

 For this scene the listener "head" has one pair of receivers placed in the ears (binaural) and a six-mic-array placed around the head, hence we have a front/middle/rear indication for the head mic array.